-Tips for writing a personal statement
+Tips for writing a UCAS personal statement

 Your personal statement

-It is a good idea to plan out what you want to say before writing your personal statement.
+You can only submit one personal statement for the five courses and universities you apply for, so it is a good idea to plan out what you want to say before writing your personal statement.

 We are looking for evidence of your interest in, enthusiasm for, and understanding of your chosen course.

 - why you are interested in the subject

 - your ambitions and how taking the course will help you achieve them

 - why you are interested in progressing on to higher education.

 It is also important to tell us about: